 Instant Pot Vegetarian Quinoa Chili

-Each tasty bowl is plant-based + gluten-free and can easily be made dairy-free + vegan since you choose the toppings!
+Each tasty bowl is plant-based and gluten-free and can easily be made dairy-free and vegan since you choose the toppings!

 Instant Pot Vegetarian Quinoa Chili

 - 2 cups canned crushed tomatoes